 The amount of experience, education and types of documentation varies by state.
 For example, California requires four years of experience to be eligible for any contractor’s license.
 However, California accepts a Certification of Completion of Apprenticeship to count for three years of experience.

 Many states may require surety bonds to get your landscaping license.
-Surety bonds are a three-party agreement between you, the surety issuing the bond, and the state or local licensing department requiring the bond.
+What is a surety bond?
+It's a three-party agreement between you, the surety issuing the bond, and the state or local licensing department requiring the bond.